games647/FastLogin/.github/ISSUE_TEMPLATE.md

 [//]: # (This can be found by running `/pl`)

 ### Environment description
-[//]: # (Standalone server/Bungeecord network with version and build number , SQLite/MySQL, ...)
+[//]: # (Server software with exact version number, Minecraft version, SQLite/MySQL, ...)

 ### Plugin version or build number (don't write latest):
 [//]: # (This can be found by running `/version plugin-name`.)